ioda-net/geo-infra/docs/manuel.md

 Deploy the vhost generated in prod/vhost.d to the production server.
 **This doesn't generate the vhost for prod.**

-You can specify a specific If INFRA_DIR is not specified, it will loop over
+You can specify a specific INFRA_DIR.
+If INFRA_DIR is not specified, it will loop over all the infra directories it finds in INFRA_DIR.

 ## generate